roobendesign/roobendesign/_posts/2022-01-18-google-ads-web-design-clients.md

 The second was to risk a few bucks and run some ads promoting my services.

-I was eager to jump into the web design space so I opted for the latter.
+I was eager to jump into the web design space, so I opted for the latter.

 ### Learning How To Use Google Ads and Creating Effective Landing Pages
 The only problem I had was not knowing how to use Google Ads, or so I thought.

 Turns out there's way more to just running an ad to having a successful marketing effort, who would've guessed.

-On top of learning how to use Google ads I also had to learn how to create effective landing pages and how to write convincing copy, and everything in between.
+On top of learning how to use Google Ads I also had to learn how to create effective landing pages and how to write convincing copy, and everything in between.

-After a couple weeks of fiddling around with Google Ads and learning as much about landing pages as I could I decided to get started.
+After a couple of weeks of fiddling around with the Google Ads software and learning as much about landing pages as I could, I decided to get started.

 I made a landing page with some effective visuals and a captivating sales pitch.
 Then I filled out the Google Ad forms and pressed submit.
 Within a couple of hours my ad was approved and went live.

 I ran my ad for about a week.
-I forgot about the ad for the first few days but was reminded by an email notification from one of my new clients.
-I checked my email where there were 2 other new emails from clients unopened.
+I forgot about the ad for the first few days but was reminded by three email notifications that where from my new clients.

 After logging in to my Google Ads account I noticed I had only spent about $75.
 I couldn’t believe it, I thought I was wasting my money.
 After getting to know them and helping them make adjustments to their websites I made a little over $1200.

-If you’re new to website design and you're having a similar problem getting clients I strongly suggest you give Google Ads a try.
+If you’re new to website design, and you're having a similar problem getting clients I strongly suggest you give Google Ads a try.

-#### Some Advice If Your New To Using Google Ads
+#### Some Advice If You're New To Using Google Ads
 For your best results, localize your ads.

 That means when you go to run your ad make sure you specify a location.
 I recommend you go with cities with smaller population near you.